kyb3r/grok/Advanced/Pacman (II)/pacman2.md

 # Pacman (II)

+In this problem, we will extend upon the previous Pac Man problem.
+Here, you will need to allow a player to play Pac Man.

 You will be given a file called maze.txt describing a Pac Man maze.
 The file will be in the following format:

 `maze.txt`